-Sauvignon Blanc grown on the cooler south island of New Zealand may make a grassy, herbal, citrusy light wine that goes great with sushi or a green salad with vinaigrette dressing, whereas a Napa Valley California Sauvignon Blanc would be a fuller bodied wine with melon, kiwi and fig flavors.
+Sauvignon Blanc grown on the cooler south island of New Zealand may make a grassy, herbal, citrusy light wine that goes great with sushi or a green salad with vinaigrette dressing, whereas a Napa Valley California Sauvignon Blanc would be a fuller-bodied wine with melon, kiwi and fig flavors.

 The alcohol levels in cooler climate wines tend to be lower because of lower grape sugar levels.
 Often it is permissible to add sugar to the pressed grape juice from the more extreme northern or southern hemisphere climates to bring the attainable alcohol level up.
-In very warm climates, vintners may also be allowed to add acid to the pressed grape juice to bring up final acid levels so the wine has more crispness and longer shelf life.
+In very warm climates, vintners may also be allowed to add acid to the pressed grape juice to bring up final acid levels so the wine has more crispness and a longer shelf life.

 Grape flavors from different growing soils